woosting/linux/contents/btrfs.md

 - user@system:~$ `root@system:~/** ''btrfs subvolume delete path/to/target`

 ## Notes
--  Snapshots can only be made of subvolumes!
-- Snapshots become regular subvolumes themselves.
+- _Limitation:_ Snapshots can only be made of subvolumes and become regular subvolumes themselves.
-- Appliance_: When lxc snaphot functionality is bugged (such as on openWRT as used on the Turris Omnia at the time of writing).
+- _Typical appliance:_ When lxc snaphot functionality is bugged (such as on openWRT as used on the Turris Omnia at the time of writing).

 ## References
 - _Adapted from_: [BTRFS begineer tutorial (part 1)][1]